Living in Arundel

 West Sussex castle town with Duke of Norfolk seat, cathedral, and River Arun walks.
 Located in South East, Arundel has a population of approximately 3,960 residents, making it a compact town by UK standards.
 The primary postcode area is BN18.

 Arundel sits within South East and is well connected to neighbouring areas.
-The local property market is at the mid-range end of the spectrum, with a median price of £413k that is 6% below the South East average of £438k.
+The local property market is at the mid-range end of the spectrum, with a median price of £438k that is 0% above the South East average of £437k.
 The area has a very low crime rate compared to similar areas.

 Key facts about Arundel